v-community/v_by_example/en/examples/section_1/variables.md

 }
 ```

-here `age := 21` will result in another error while compiling, because the variable `age` is already defined in the scope.
+here `age := 21` will result in another error while compiling because the variable `age` is already defined in the scope.

 Like Go, You can also use `_` for ignoring values when it is not needed.
 Usually used in multi return functions.